Douglas County Sheriff's Office hosting sixth annual Fright Night at the Fairgrounds - NewsBreak

 CARSON CITY, Nev.
 (News 4 & Fox 11) — The Carson City Sheriff’s Office is asking for the public's help with identifying credit card fraud suspects.
 The case began on Aug.
 24 when two white men entered the Costco in Carson City.
 They distracted the victim and stole her purse.

 RENO, Nev.
-(News 4 & Fox 11) — A man was arrested after speeding through a construction zone.
+(News 4 & Fox 11) — A man was arrested after speeding through a construction zone in Reno.
 The first incident happened on Sept.
 29 around 2 p.m. in a construction zone near 14070 Red Rock Road.
-Workers on site reported to Washoe County Sheriff's Office (WCSO) deputies that...
+Workers on site reported to Washoe County Sheriff's Office (WCSO)...

 Man killed in shooting outside Reno city hall Sunday afternoon